1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Any appropriate escape-type, self-contained breathing apparatus.

-Any supplied-air respirator that has a full-face piece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.
+Use any supplied air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode or other positive-pressure modes with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure modes.

 8. STABILITY AND REACTIVITY